TeV to PeV neutrinos from AGN coronae: Disc-corona model

 \subsubsection{Proton acceleration and propagation}

-Studying of particle acceleration is not the goal of this work, so we limit ourselves to a simple situation proposed in \cite{Kalashev:2014vya}.
-According to this assumption, protons are accelerated by an electric field near the vicinity of the SMBH and then released at some point $z_0$ from it.
-The proton spectrum at point $z_0$ is assumed to be proportional to $E^{-2}$, with a high-energy cut $E_{\text{max}}$.
-As well as in \cite{Kalashev:2014vya} we assume $z_0=2r_g$.
+The mechanism of particle acceleration in the corona remains highly ambiguous.
+Examples of various acceleration scenarios can be found, for instance, in \cite{Levinson, Neronov:2009zz, Blandford:1987pw, Zhdankin:2018lhq, Hoshino:2013pza}.
+Since we are primarily interested in the neutrino spectrum, for the sake of simplicity, we restrict ourselves to the scenario outlined in \cite{Kalashev:2014vya}.
+Following \cite{Kalashev:2014vya}, we assume that protons are accelerated by electric fields \red in the magnetosphere in the close vicinity of the SMBH \black and then released at some point $z_0$ from it.
+The injected proton spectrum at point $z_0$ is assumed to be proportional to $E^{-1}$, with a high-energy cut $E_{\text{max}}$.
+The proton injection spectrum is motivated by recent Particle-in-Cell simulations at the vicinity of SMBH \cite{Kisaka:2020lfl}.
+As well as in \cite{Kalashev:2014vya} we assume $z_0=2r_g$ We focus on accelerated protons with an initial energy $\sim$ 10-100 PeV, which corresponds to a threshold photon energy of 1-10 eV.

-After injection, protons propagate along the jet and interact with the disc-corona photons.
+After injection, protons propagate near the vicinity of the SMBH along the disk axis and interact with the disc-corona photons.
 High-energy neutrinos are produced in $p\gamma$ reactions and freely escape from the AGN.

-In this paper it is also assumed that secondary electrons, positrons and photons freely escape the jet region.
-This will give an upper limit on the photon flux.
-As we will see, this upper limit is in safe agreement with the diffuse gamma flux observation by the Fermi LAT \cite{Fermi-LAT:2014ryh}.
+Within our model, neutrinos are produced through photohadronic interactions.
+However, Bethe-Heitler processes ($p\gamma\to e^+e^-p$) may dominate at lower energies.
+To determine the energy range where this transition occurs, the energy-loss timescale is calculated for both reaction types:

+where $K(\epsilon_r)$ is the inelasticity of the collision.
+The results are shown in Fig.\ref{timescales} for various X-ray luminosities $L_X$.

+\red In this work, we neglect turbulence-related effects for two reasons.
+First, particle acceleration occurs in the magnetosphere, in the immediate vicinity of the black hole, where strong, ordered electromagnetic fields dominate the acceleration process.
+Second, protons interact with photons near the SMBH with very high efficiency. \black

+Indeed, the spatial diffusion mean free path $\lambda$ (related to the diffusion coefficient by $D = \lambda c/3$) is given by $\lambda = \eta_g E/(e B)$, where $\eta_g$ is the gyrofactor ($\eta_g = 1$ corresponds to the Bohm limit), $B$ the magnetic field, $e$ the proton charge, and $E$ the proton energy. \red For our estimates, we adopt $B = 10^3$ G as a plausible value for this acceleration model \cite{Ptitsyna:2015nta, Kisaka:2020lfl}.
+The gyrofactor can span a wide range of values; for example, in blazars $\eta_g$ can be as high as $\sim 10^{4}$ \cite{Finke:2008pe}, and in some individual sources it can reach $10^{5}$ \cite{Inoue:2016fwn}.
+Meanwhile, \cite{Inoue:2019fil} suggests a favored value of $\eta_g \sim 30$ for Seyfert galaxies, obtained under the assumption of a weak coronal magnetic field ($\sim 10$~G) and diffusive shock acceleration.
+By contrast, the acceleration mechanism considered in this paper implies substantially larger values of the gyrofactor.
+Adopting values of $\eta_g \sim 10^3 - 10^5$ for the estimate, $\lambda$ in units of $r_g$ can be in the range $1 r_g-10^2 r_g$ at a typical energy of 10 PeV, where $p\gamma$ interactions dominate over Bethe–Heitler processes. \black